 As this is part of a programme introduced by government legislation it is an offence for the bands to be removed by anyone other than the Memorial Inspector or a Memorial Mason engaged to carry out repairs to the said memorial on behalf of the family.

 Whist Barry Town Council endeavour to contact the last known registered grave owner if a memorial has been found to be unsafe, this may not always be possible as many graves have not been transferred or owners have moved away from the original address given, without informing the Council.
-To update your contact details please contact the
+To update your contact details please contact the Administration team at Barry Town Council

 If you have any concerns about the testing, want information about how to make your memorial safe or need to report an unsafe memorial please contact the Barry Town Council Office.